 Openly gay Assemblyman Mark Leno serves his 14th year.
-San Francisco is full of openly gay city, county, and state officials including two members of the Board of Supervisors: David Campos and Scott Wiener.
+San Francisco is full of openly gay city, county, and state officials including Board of Supervisor David Campos, and former Board of Supervisor, now current California State Assemblyman, Scott Wiener.
 Two of the city’s most prominent political clubs include LGBT-centric Harvey Milk and Alice B. Toklas.
 It is impossible to get elected to citywide office without LGBTQ support.

 Changing The World For the Better

 San Francisco is touted as the “Gay Capital of America” in "Life" magazine.
 Activists of all stripes flock to San Francisco to start the fight we know today as the gay rights movement, and to take it first to the rest of America and then the world.

 After a series of victories and defeats for California’s Proposition 8, the U.S. Supreme Court makes same-sex marriage legal across the United States, invalidating every last ban.
 San Francisco first issued marriage licenses to same-sex couples in 2004 and was recently voted LGBTQ “Marriage Mecca” by GayCities members.

 When the new Trump Administration began rolling back LGBTQ protections and rights, San Franciscans immediately took action with demonstrations for equal rights.
 While many took to the streets of San Francisco in peaceful protest, others, such as the San Francisco Gay Men's Chorus decided to fight hate by taking their message of love to several red states this October.
 The Lavender Pen Tour is an attempt to support and encourage LGBTQ+ people and their allies by promoting acceptance and love through music.